 Flashman at the Charge is about the Crimean War and acts as a prelude for the "Great Game," the allegedly imaginary feud between the Russian Empire and the United Kingdom for the control of India.

-Its ludicrous third act aside, Flashman at the Charge is simply the funniest book in the series.
-It's the Victorian military equivalent of Fargo.
-The dark comedy is relentless and unfailing.
+But even without its ludicrous third act, Flashman at the Charge is simply the funniest book in the series.
+It's the Victorian military equivalent of Fargo: a relentless and unfailing pitch-black comedy, where tragedy and comedy never fall out of step.
 Unlike the final book on this list, Flashman at the Charge probably will not make you cry.
 But it'll certainly make you laugh.

 #1.
 Flashman in the Great Game (Book 5)

-Great Game is a direct sequel to At the Charge, picking up more or less where that book leaves off.
-Its focal point is the Indian Mutiny, and Fraser spares no expense in detailing the atrocities committed by both sides during that particular war.
+Flashman in the Great Game is a direct sequel to At the Charge, picking up more or less where that book leaves off.
+Its focal point is the Indian Mutiny, and Fraser catalogues the atrocities committed by both sides in excruciating detail.
+There are flashes of this kind of writing in the other novels, but here, more than anywhere else in the Papers, we witness the horrors of war.

-The scale is unfathomable.
-I will never, for as long as I live, forget the frank narration of the Siege of Cawnpore, or Flashman's harrowing escape from Lucknow.
+I will never forget the frank narration of the Siege of Cawnpore, or Flashman's harrowing escape from Lucknow.
+Only a man who had fought and killed in war could have written these scenes.

-This is contrasted, of course, with his usual style of narration--his conviction in his own villainity, his recognition of his own cowardice.
-But true bravery lies not in failing to feel fear, but in conquering fear that one does feel.
-And that's what Flashman does in this book.
-He possesses a "villain complex:" he is incapable of seeing himself in a positive light, even when he deserves to.
+Of course his style of narration doesn’t change.
+He stays convinced that he’s a villain.
+He constantly refers to his own cowardice.
+But true bravery lies not in failing to feel fear, but in conquering it.
+That is what Flashman does in this book, and it makes him a fascinating narrator.
+He possesses a villain complex: he is incapable of seeing himself in a positive light, even when he deserves to.

-I don't know how much of that was intentional on Fraser's part, but I think it's at the core of why I love this book so much.
-Flashman feels realer and more nuanced here than anywhere else, and he's not hard to get behind when facing down rebellious sepoys.
-This is the psychological expansion that he desperately needed, and I wish some of the later books focused more on this aspect of the character--and less on more of the same.
+I don't know how much of that was intentional on Fraser's part.
+It doesn’t carry forward into the later novels.
+But I think it's at the core of why I love this book so much.
+Flashman feels realer and more nuanced here than anywhere else, and when he’s facing down rebellious sepoys, it makes him easy to get behind.

 A Flash of Lightning

-Oh, and one more thing--the Roddy McDowall adaptation of Royal Flash?
+Oh, and one more thing—the Malcolm McDowell adaptation of Royal Flash?
 Don't watch it.
-You'll thank me later.